isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 * Shredded lettuce
 * Thinly shredded cabbage
+* (Optional) shredded carrots.
+You can knock out the carrots and cabbage by getting a tri-color coleslaw mix.
+Works great.
 * Sweet potato noodles (one typical bag makes enough for three people).
 Basically you boil it for 6 minutes, then rinse with cold water.
 * Cooked white rice.
 Whatever brand or method you prefer.
 * Black and white sesame seeds to garnish